Page contents

 • Treatment

 Is plantar fasciitis causing difficulty in walking, affecting your daily life, or compelling you to give up on your favorite sports activities?
-Is the pain worse when you stand up first thing in the morning or standing up after being off your feet for a while?
-Have you tried various treatments and not gotten any relief?
-Osteopathic Manipulative Treatment (OMT), the all-natural alternative to pain relief, may be the answer for you.
+Is the pain worse when you stand up first thing in the morning or after being off your feet for a while?
+Have you tried various treatments for plantar fasciitis pain and not gotten any relief?
+Our specialists are providing effective plantar fasciitis relief using osteopathic treatment for plantar fasciitis at Osteopathic Healing Hands, the all-natural alternative to pain relief.
+Visit our clinic today or book an appointment online with a specialist in plantar fasciitis.

-Plantar fasciitis is a common problem that causes pain under the heel bone often with lengthy walks and prolonged standing.
+Plantar fasciitis is a common problem that causes pain under the heel bone, often after lengthy walks or prolonged standing.
 The plantar fascia is a thick band of tissue that lies at the bottom of the foot.
-It runs from the heel bone to the toe and forms the arch of the foot.
-The plantar fascia functions as a shock absorber and also supports the arch of the foot.
+It runs from the heel bone to the toe and forms the arch of the foot, functioning as a shock absorber and supporting the arch of the foot.
+If you’re suffering from plantar fasciitis pain, our doctors for plantar fasciitis can help.

 Next section

-Too much pressure over the fascia may damage or tear away the tissue and can be a cause of heel pain.
-It is also possible that when the plantar fascia gets overstretched or overused repeatedly, there may be irritation or inflammation of the fascia.
+Too much pressure on the plantar fascia can damage or tear the tissue, leading to heel pain.
+When the plantar fascia becomes overstretched or overused repeatedly, irritation or inflammation may occur, which can exacerbate the condition.

-The risk factors that can make you more prone to developing plantar fasciitis include obesity, foot arch problems such as flat feet and high arch, activities such as long-distance running, ballet dancing and dance aerobics, occupations that necessitate walking or standing on hard surfaces for long period of time, and wearing shoes with poor arch support or thin-soled shoes.
+Certain risk factors make you more prone to developing plantar fasciitis.
+These include obesity, foot arch problems such as flat feet or high arches, and engaging in activities like long-distance running, ballet dancing, or dance aerobics.
+Occupations that require prolonged walking or standing on hard surfaces, as well as wearing shoes with poor arch support or thin soles, can also increase the likelihood of developing this painful condition.

 Next section